 When handled during the MPC, the slot validation takes place on the designated slot ticket column.
 There you will receive a receipt with your handling priority, which you must present during MPC.

-Please note that if you are unable to adhere to the agreed time window, the visit must be rebooked before your arrival. (cf. fair booking conduct)
+Please note that if you are unable to adhere to the agreed time window, the visit must be cancelled before your arrival. (cf. fair booking conduct)

 All OOG containers are handled during the manual pre-check (MPC).
 The slot validation also takes place on the designated slot ticket column during the MPC.